 There are thousands of such preposition pairs in the English language.
 However, the GMAT tests your knowledge about a limited number of these pairs.

-We, at Jamboree, have researched the GMAT exam for the last 25 years, and we have compiled a list of preposition pairs that are most commonly tested on the GMAT.
-If you are through with this list, you will be able to identify and eliminate the answer options in SC which do not have the right preposition pairs.
+We, at Jamboree, have been researching the GMAT exam for the last 30 years and have put together GMAT free resources.
+We have compiled a list of preposition pairs that are most commonly tested on the GMAT.
+If you are thorough with this list, you will be able to identify and eliminate the answer options in GMAT Sentence Correction which do not have the right preposition pairs.